liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Method getClassNamePortletId(String) in PortalUtil has been removed
+### Removed the `getClassNamePortletId(String)` Method from `PortalUtil` Class
 - **Date:** 2014-Nov-11
 - **JIRA Ticket:** LPS-50604

 #### What changed?

-The method getClassNamePortletId(String) from the class PortalUtil has been removed.
+The `getClassNamePortletId(String)` method from the `PortalUtil` class has been removed.

 #### Who is affected?

-This will affect any plugin using the method.
+This affects any plugin using the method.

 #### How should I update my code?

-If you are using that method, you should implement it yourself in a private utility class.
-The code is fairly simple so you shoul not have any problems with it.
+If you are using the method, you should implement it yourself in a private utility class.

 #### Why was this change made?

-This change was needed in order to modularize the portal and it has been decided not to provide this method any more because it is not being used anywhere inside the portal.
+This change was needed in order to modularize the portal.
+Also, the method is no longer being used inside Liferay Portal.

 ---------------------------------------